Relintai/pandemonium_engine_docs/usage/3d/spatial_material.md

 Vertex Lighting
 ~~~~~~~~~~~~~~~

-Godot has a more or less uniform cost per pixel thanks to depth pre-pass.
+Pandemonium has a more or less uniform cost per pixel thanks to depth pre-pass.
 All
 lighting calculations are made by running the lighting shader on every pixel.

 As these calculations are costly, performance can be brought down considerably